-If appropriate, our Mental Health Counseling Support service can provide short term structured support for mild to moderate distress for common mental health problems.
+If appropriate, our Mental Health Counselling Support service can provide short term structured support for mild to moderate distress for common mental health problems.
 This will be provided remotely at this time.

 This service is available after six months of membership.

 For help during this time of isolation and anxiety

 Call us on 0800 414 8247 (press option 2)